TheNoobInventor/lego-ev3-segway/README.md

 # lego-ev3-segway

+README file to be updated.

-Using ev3dev OS to self-balance a Lego Mindstorms EV3 robot
+Using ev3dev OS to self-balance a Lego Mindstorms EV3 robot.

 ## Future upgrades